 A few of Margaret Mitchell's working titles for the novel included "Tomorrow is Another Day," "Not in Our Stars", "Bugles Sang True" and "Tote the Weary Load".
 The most famous working title was, "Ba!
 Ba!
 Black Sheep".

-David O. Selznick bought the rights to the best selling novel for $50,000.
-Louis B. Mayer, Selznick's father-in-law and head of Metro-Goldwyn-Mayer Studios, was determined to make Gone with the Wind as an MGM film.
-Mayer initially offered to buy Selznick out at a handsome profit.
+David O. Selznick bought the rights to the best-selling novel for $50,000.
+Louis B. Mayer, Selznick's father-in-law and head of Metro-Goldwyn-Mayer Studios, was determined to make "Gone with the Wind" as an MGM film.
+He initially offered to buy Selznick out at a handsome profit.
 Warner Bros. offered Bette Davis, Errol Flynn and advantageous financing.
 Selznick's own distributor United Artists showed interest in providing a production financing package.
 However, none of them had an actor capable of portraying Rhett Butler except MGM, which offered a deal that included Clark Gable.
-After much vacillating on Selznick's part, a deal was struck with MGM on January 19, 1938 that gave acquired Gable and $1.25 million toward production costs, in return for giving MGM distribution rights and 50% of the profits, which were further reduced by Loew's Inc.'s 15% interest and a requirement to pay Gable's $4,500 per week salary and one-third of Gable's $50,000 loan-out bonus.
-"GWTW" was, of course, a box office triumph, grossing over $20 million during its initial release alone.
+After much vacillating on Selznick's part, a deal was struck with MGM on January 19, 1938, that gave Selznick Gable and $1.25 million toward production costs, in return for Selznick giving MGM distribution rights and 50% of the profits, which were further reduced by Loew's Inc.'s 15% interest and a requirement to pay Gable's $4,500-weekly salary and one-third of Gable's $50,000 loan-out bonus.
+"GWTW" was, of course, a box-office triumph, grossing over $20 million during its initial release alone.
 Selznick eventually earned $4 million on the picture.
 Unfortunately, a few years later he sold his rights to John Hay Whitney for a paltry $400,000 to keep his independent production company afloat.
 Whitney later sold the rights back to MGM for $2.4 million.